Report from September 2022: ‘Not-So-Super-Stores? Are the big retailers in our West Oxford community helping or hindering climate action?’

 The corporate indicators are summarised to the right; see the full list of indicators, including notes on how a score is being calculated for each here.

-Over the winter, we have completed the scoring for all the businesses for first half of the scorecard, ranking them according to the 19 corporate indicators e.g. .
+We completed the scoring for all the businesses for first half of the scorecard, ranking them according to the 17 corporate indicators.
 It has been possible to do this entirely using desk-based research, so its completion was unaffected by Covid-19 and lockdowns.
-Businesses will be approached for feedback prior to the publication of the leaderboard.
+Businesses were then approached for feedback prior to the publication of the leaderboard.

 The corporate indicators cover: